awsdocs/amazon-redshift-developer-guide/doc_source/c-query-tuning.md

 # Analyzing and improving queries<a name="c-query-tuning"></a>

-Retrieving information from an Amazon Redshift data warehouse involves executing complex queries on extremely large amounts of data, which can take a long time to process\.
-To ensure queries process as quickly as possible, there are a number of tools you can use to identify potential performance issues\.
+Retrieving information from an Amazon Redshift data warehouse involves running complex queries on extremely large amounts of data, which can take a long time to process\.
+To make sure that queries process as quickly as possible, there are a number of tools you can use to identify potential performance issues\.

 **Topics**
 + [Query analysis workflow](c-query-analysis-process.md)